skip to content

 More detailed information:

-8. Does your data contain environmentally or culturally sensitive information?
+8. Does your research data contain environmentally or culturally sensitive information?

-If your data contain sensitive environmental or cultural information, where disclosure of the data has the potential to result in harm to the environment or cultural heritage then you may need to redact elements of your data and justify this redaction prior to depositing your dataset.
+If your resarch data contains sensitive environmental or cultural information, where disclosure of the data has the potential to result in harm to the environment or cultural heritage then you may need to redact elements of your data and justify this redaction prior to depositing your data.

 More detailed information: